prio-data/views_pipeline/documentation/pipeline_documentation.md

 # Future Developments

 ## Modelling
-- Weighting models in the ensemble by some estimated weights
+- Weighting models in the ensemble by some estimated weights (now it's just median ensemble)
 - Calibration

 ## Evaluation